Lodges and Glamping

 • Mount St. Helens National Volcanic Monument’s Johnston Ridge Observatory is closed from the end of October until mid-May due to snow.

-• Mount St. Helens includes levels of restricted areas for the safety and protection of the recovering landscape.
+• Mount St. Helens includes restricted areas for the safety and protection of the recovering landscape.

 • Pets, bikes and horses are prohibited to protect the recovering landscape.
 Though a few bike trails are open.